The Challenge

 Where We Come In

 The Redemption Project was formed to serve an unfulfilled need in our society.
-Other organizations that address various aspects contributing to recidivism rates in the United States already exist, however none devote their focus to finding corporate partners willing to mentor individuals while they are still incarcerated and provide these individuals with meaningful employment opportunities upon their release.
+Other organizations that address various aspects contributing to recidivism rates in the United States already exist; however, none devote their focus to finding individuals willing to mentor, support, and/or employ justice-impacted individuals.
+We assign our students Life Mentors while they are still incarcerated and provide these individuals with meaningful support and, perhaps most importantly, employment opportunities upon their release.

 The lack of employment opportunities is fueled by companies’ policies which prohibit employing individuals with felony convictions.
 The reasons for such prohibitions include: